I am working on an M.A. in biblical studies at Multnomah Seminary. Travel is part of my personality!

 Varying Definitions of Wisdom

 The concept of wisdom varied throughout the ancient Near East and Israel.
-Not only can one find varying ideas of what, exactly, wisdom was between Mesopotamian, Egyptian and Jewish texts, but within the texts themselves there exist varying ideas of its definition.
-For the Israelites, wisdom was often defined by the skill possessed by a craftsman, tailor, shipbuilder etc. As theologian Roy Zuck points out, ““skilled” in Exodus 28:3 and “skill” in 35:33 translate the Hebrew hokmat-teb, wise of heart or skillful of heart.”
-Within much of the Old Testament we see allusions to this sort of wisdom.
-Throughout Chronicles, the craftsmen and artists responsible for the Temple were considered skillful and full of wisdom, and those responsible for the Tabernacle and for Aaron’s priestly garments were described in similar fashion.
+Not only can one find varying ideas of what, exactly, wisdom was in Mesopotamian, Egyptian and Jewish texts, but within the texts themselves, there exist varying ideas of its definition.
+For the Israelites, wisdom was often defined by the skill possessed by a craftsman, tailor, shipbuilder etc. As theologian Roy Zuck points out, “skilled” in Exodus 28:3 and “skill” in 35:33 translate the Hebrew hokmat-teb, wise of heart or skillful of heart.”
+Within much of the Old Testament, we see allusions to this sort of wisdom.
+Throughout Chronicles, the craftsmen and artists responsible for the Temple were considered skillful and full of wisdom, and those responsible for the Tabernacle and Aaron’s priestly garments were described in a similar fashion.

 However, the concept of wisdom in the Old Testament went far beyond just skill and artistry.
-Another instance of what it meant to be wise could be found in the ability of a man to lead or administer, as Joseph, Daniel, Joshua, and Solomon all held positions of great power and responsibility and were all described as men of wisdom.
+Another instance of what it meant to be wise could be found in a man's ability to lead or administer, as Joseph, Daniel, Joshua, and Solomon all held positions of great power and responsibility and were all described as men of wisdom.
 Beyond artistic skill and administrative talent, wisdom was attached to a number of things, such as the ability to be cunning (as in the case of Jonadab in 2 Samuel 13:3) and in professional mourning (Jeremiah 9:17).

 Roy B. Zuck, “Biblical Theology of the Old Testament,” p.
 210

 Ibid. p.
 210.